char16t/jenkins-reconf/README.md

  2. Backups of CI-job configurations
  3. Custom actions (works with part of XML configuration, modify it as you want)

-Just add CI-jobs urls to `jobs.txt` and run script.
+Just add CI-jobs urls to `modify.txt` and run script.

 Output example: